cjdbarlow/Part-One/humidifiers.md

 * Do not require water

 The Heat and Moisture Exchange (HME) filter is the classic passive humidifier:
-* Placed between the patient and the patient Y
+* Placed between the patient and the patient Y-piece
 * Consists of:
     * A moisture exchange layer
     Pleated, hygroscopically coated foam or paper.